Biography of Charles Dickens

 1865: On 9th June he is involved in a serious railway accident at Staplehurst, Kent with Ellen Ternan.

 1867: Dickens begins a reading tour of the U.S.A.

 1868: He leaves New York for England.

-1869: Reading tour broken off because of illness.
+1869: The reading tour is broken off because of DIcken’s illness.

-1870: January, twelve farewell readings in London.
-Dickens is received by Queen Victoria on the 9th March.
+1870: In January he gives twelve farewell readings in London.
+Dickens is received by Queen Victoria on the 9th March and dies in June.

 1835: “Sketches by Boz”.